 If I am using something like a head torch, I hang it around my neck and point it down so that it shines at where my hands are and I can see what I’m doing.
 It’s not stuck on my head and waving around like a damned lighthouse.
 The only time I ever put one on my head is if I’m on my own and even then very rarely.

 I prefer to let my night vision adapt to the darkness which in snowy condition tends to work quite well, especially if there is a moon in the sky.
 It also means that I can see if the Northern Lights make an appearance.
 If you are constantly working in a pool of artificial light you may very easily miss one of the greatest shows on Earth.

-You can see some more about the kit I use on the next pages.
+You can see some more about some of the kit I use on the next pages.